Skulduggery Pleasant (novel): Plot summary

-When Stephanie Edgley's horror novelist uncle, Gordon Edgley, dies unexpectedly she is called out on his will.
-Present at the reading of the will are herself, her parents Desmond and Melissa, Stephanie's none-too-well-liked uncle and aunt Fergus and Beryl, and a mysterious man in a tan overcoat, hat, frizzy wig, sunglasses, and scarf, named Skulduggery Pleasant.
-Stephanie's aunt and uncle are given an ugly brooch, a boat, and a car, (none of which they wanted), while Stephanie's parents are left a magnificent villa in France.
-Stephanie herself is left with the entirety of Gordon's remaining estate, including the impressive royalties on his best-selling books, and a mansion filled with his possessions.
+When horror novelist Gordon Edgley dies, his niece, Stephanie, is called out on his will.
+Present at the reading of the will is a man in an overcoat, hat, frizzy wig, sunglasses, and scarf, named Skulduggery Pleasant.
+Stephanie's none-too-well-liked uncle and aunt Fergus and Beryl are given a brooch, a boat, and a car (none of which they wanted), while her parents are left a villa in France.
+Stephanie herself is left with all of Gordon's remaining estate, including the royalties to his best-selling books, and a mansion filled with his possessions.

-After visiting the mansion, Melissa and Stephanie are stranded by car issues and a heavy rainstorm.
-Calling a tow-truck, Melissa opts to return while letting Stephanie spend time in her new property.
-After reading some of her uncle's latest manuscripts (to be published posthumously) and fixing herself a snack, Stephanie receives a threatening phone call.
+After visiting the mansion, Stephanie and her mother Melissa are stranded by car issues and a rainstorm.
+Melissa calls a tow truck and opts to return while letting Stephanie spend time in her new property.
+After reading some of her uncle's latest manuscripts (to be published posthumously), Stephanie receives a threatening phone call.
 The caller demands she hand over a "key".
-When she refuses, the man breaks in and tries to attack and kill her.
-But she is saved by the mysterious Mr. Pleasant, who throws a fireball (produced from clicking his fingers) at the man.
-Upon discovering his imperviousness to flames, Pleasant shoots the attacker with a gun, forcing him to flee the scene.
-During the fight, Skulduggery's disguise is knocked off, revealing him to be an actual walking-and-talking skeleton held together by nothing but magic.
+When she refuses, the man breaks in and tries to kill her.
+She is saved by Mr. Pleasant, who casts a fireball at the man.
+Upon discovering the man is impervious to flames, Pleasant shoots him with a gun, forcing him to flee the scene.
+During the fight, Skulduggery's disguise is knocked off, revealing him to be a skeleton held together by nothing but magic.

-Upon realizing that her uncle was murdered and learning about the extensive nature of the secret world of mages and sorcerers in this secret world, Stephanie decides to escape her previously boring and tedious life and join this new one as well.
+Upon realizing that her uncle was murdered and learning about the extensive nature of the secret world of mages and sorcerers, Stephanie decides to escape her previously tedious life and join this new one.
 She begins by helping Skulduggery investigate Gordon's death.
-Over the course of their search, Skulduggery and Stephanie gradually uncover a greater plot for world domination by a previous general in the magical war again in attempt to bring back the Faceless Ones.
-Stephanie's uncle had unearthed an ancient weapon used by the first sorcerers, the Ancients, to defeat their tyrannical gods.
-He recently sealed this deadly weapon, the Sceptre of the Ancients, in a maze beneath the house of Gordon Edgelys.
-The "key" is later discovered by Skullduggery that it is in fact the old, insignificant-looking brooch left by her uncle to his brother Fergus' wife, Beryl.
-The advice was a clue for Skulduggery to notice this.
+Over the course of their search, Skulduggery and Stephanie uncover a greater plot for world domination by a previous general in the magical war in attempt to bring back the Faceless Ones.
+Stephanie's uncle unearthed an ancient weapon used by the first sorcerers, the Ancients, to defeat their tyrannical gods.
+He sealed this deadly weapon, the Sceptre of the Ancients, in a maze beneath his house.
+The "key" is in fact the brooch given to Fergus and Beryl.